nradulovic/neon-kernel/README.md

 to the MCU using _texane_ gdb-server.
 There are no makefiles, it is assumed that IDE will generate them for you.

-There are two source files which need to be compiled for ARMv7-M architecture:
+There are two groups of source files which need to be compiled for ARMv7-M architecture:
 - kernel.c, semaphore.c, dbg.c in `/src` source directory and
 - cpu.c in `/port/arm-none-eabi-gcc/v7-m` port directory.